 That’s why you always have to put on a smile: you’re one of the biggest role models your class will have, and everything from your lesson plans to your sense of humour will have an effect on how the young people you teach see the world.

 New to primary teaching and looking for more tips like these?
 Read our Top 5 Pieces of NQT Advice!

 Third Space Learning Guide to Effective 1-to-1 Interventions

 How to plan, manage and teach 1-to-1 and small group KS2 Maths interventions to make best use of the resources you have

-3. A great Maths teacher is a leader
+3. A great teacher is a leader

-In the classroom, a talented Maths teacher will not take an authoritarian approach by saying “because I said so”.
+In the classroom, a talented teacher will not take an authoritarian approach by saying “because I said so”.
 Instead, you should be seen as a facilitator of learning, providing pupils with the tools they need to succeed.
 Your pupils should see you as a leader, within the classroom and larger school community.